RetraA/cfiu.sh/README.md

 # CFIU — Cloudflare IP Updater

-CFIU is a fully automated Bash script that keeps Cloudflare DNS records up to date with your system’s current public IPv4 and IPv6 addresses.
+CFIU is a fully automated Bash script that keeps Cloudflare DNS records synchronized with your system’s current public **IPv4 and IPv6** addresses.
 It is designed for dynamic IP environments and supports **multiple DNS records across multiple Cloudflare zones** using a single configuration file.

-Ideal for home servers, self-hosted services, VPN endpoints, and any system with a changing public IP.
+Ideal for home servers, self-hosted services, VPN endpoints, and any system with a frequently changing public IP.

 ---

 ## Features

-- Automatically detects public **IPv4 and IPv6**
+- Automatic public **IPv4 and IPv6** detection
-- Updates existing **A and AAAA DNS records**
+- Updates existing **A and AAAA** DNS records
 - **Multi-record / multi-zone** support
 - Single JSON configuration file
-- Updates only when the IP changes
+- Updates only when the IP address changes
 - Automatic dependency installation (`curl`, `jq`)
-- Secure config permissions
+- Secure configuration file permissions
 - Root-safe execution with `sudo`
 - Built-in **uninstall mode**
-- Clear, color-coded output
+- Clear, color-coded terminal output

 ---